Ir al contenido principal

 Bridhhi & Nandi Mukh

-The wedding Pandit performs a Puja dedicated to the seven ancestral generations of the bride asking for their blessings, along with Lord Narayan.
-That's precisely a Nandi Mukh in Bengali wedding.
+The wedding Pandit performs a Puja dedicated to the seven ancestral generations of the bride, asking for their blessings, along with Lord Narayan.
+That's precisely a Nandi Mukh at a Bengali wedding.
 This same Puja is performed at the groom's house, followed by a few steps.
-A small portion of the previously ground Haldi and rice is used in the Puja and then the groom is bathed in the Ganga water after applying some of the turmerics.
-This same Haldi (that has been touched by the groom) is then taken to the bride's house who has to use this particular Haldi for her Gaye Holud.
+A small portion of the previously ground Haldi and rice is used in the puja, and then the groom is bathed in the Ganga water after applying some of the turmerics.
+This same Haldi (that has been touched by the groom) is then taken to the bride's house, where she has to use this particular Haldi for her Gaye Holud.

 Gaye Holud